IV Immunuglobulin

 The above list of conditions are just some examples of the many medical conditions in which IVIg may be used.
 Ask your doctor if you have questions about the use of IVIg in your particular condition.

-How is IVIg given?
+How is IV immunoglobulin given?

 Your doctor will decide how much IVIg will be given to you.
 The dosage will vary depending on your condition and how much you weigh.
-The dosage may vary for different individuals.
+The dosage will vary for different individuals.
 You may receive a different dose at each visit depending upon your condition.

 Ask your doctor if you have questions about your dose of IVIg.

 Your doctor will review your condition after your IVIg treatment and will decide if you need further doses.
+It is commonly given monthly for rheumatological conditions.

 Are there any side effects?